UA-AI-Project/lecture-5/README.md

 ## Questions or Issues?

-If you encounter any issues or have questions, please use the course Discord to pose your question to your peers first.
-If you and others share the same questions about the task, or if you have uncovered bugs, please reach out to the instructors via mail
+If you have questions about the task please reach out to the instructors via mail

 - Lien (lien.michiels@uantwerpen.be)
 - Jens (jens.leysen@uantwerpen.be)
-- Basil (basil.rommens@uantwerpen.be)
+- Noah (noah.daniels@uantwerpen.be)